AstraZeneca/KAZU/docs/ontology_parser.rst

    the automatically curated version.
 If ``run_curation_report`` is set on :class:`.OntologyParser`, a report will be generated alongside the ontology file that describe what human curations are obsolete/broken/superfluous.
-6) Finally, when upgrading an ontology, the serialised set of automatically produced :class:`.OntologyStringResource` from step 4 is used to compare the new and old ontologies, migrating terms where possible and describing the differences between the old and the new versions.
+6) Finally, when upgrading an ontology, the serialised set of automatically produced :class:`.OntologyStringResource` from step 4 is used to compare the new and old ontologies, migrating resources where possible and describing the differences between the old and the new versions.
 The results are summarised in a report inside the Kazu model pack, alongside the original ontology input data.